The deadline to submit your art work for the Survivor Art Show has been extended to Friday, 7/21.

 Your art will be displayed for the entirety of August at Oregon Wine Lab, with a fundraising event at the First Friday Art Walk, 8/4!!

 Please Submit your work here!

 SASS is holding a fundraiser this Summer, showcasing the works of local artists affected by sexual violence.
-Pieces will be displayed for the entire month of August, some of which will be for sale, and we will be hosting a silent auction sponsored by local companies looking to contribute to the fight against sexual violence and oppression.
+Pieces will be displayed for the entire month of August at the Oregon Wine Lab!
+During the First Friday Art Walk, we will be hosting a silent auction sponsored by local companies looking to contribute to the fight against sexual violence and oppression.

 Donations from community members are welcome!

 If you would like to donate to the silent auction, please email email@example.com or call (541)484-9791 ext.317